xp44mm/Notebook/Compilers/Chapter 3 Lexical Analysis.md

 An *alphabet* is any finite set of symbols.
 Typical examples of symbols are letters, digits, and punctuation.
 The set {0, 1} is the *binary alphabet*.
 ASCII is an important example of an alphabet; it is used in many software systems.
 Unicode, which includes approximately 100,000 characters from alphabets around the world, is another important example of an alphabet.

 A *string* over an alphabet is a finite sequence of symbols drawn from that alphabet.
 In language theory, the terms "sentence" and "word" are often used as synonyms for "string."
 The length of a string s, usually written $|s|$ is the number of occurrences of symbols in s.
 For example, `banana` is a string of length six.
-The empty string, denoted ε, is the string of length zero.
+The empty string, denoted €, is the string of length zero.

 A language is any countable set of strings over some fixed alphabet.
 This definition is very broad.
-Abstract languages like Ø, the *empty set*, or {ε}, the set containing only the empty string, are languages under this definition.
+Abstract languages like Ø, the *empty set*, or {€}, the set containing only the empty string, are languages under this definition.
 So too are the set of all syntactically well-formed C programs and the set of all grammatically correct English sentences, although the latter two languages are difficult to specify exactly.
 Note that the definition of "language" does not require that any meaning be ascribed to the strings in the language.
 Methods for defining the "meaning" of strings are discussed in Chapter 5.

 ---